-In November 2020, Liberty Property Trust and Kent County Council (KCC) formed a new cultural partnership with Turner Contemporary, a leading gallery based in Margate, and the top creative specialist university in the United Kingdom, the University for the Creative Arts (UCA), for the Kings Hill garden village.
+Liberty Property Trust and Kent County Council (KCC) have formed a new cultural partnership with Turner Contemporary, a leading gallery based in Margate, and the top creative specialist university in the United Kingdom, the University for the Creative Arts (UCA), for Kings Hill.

 Turner and UCA are working in partnership to deliver a public art commission for the new Kings Hill park, along with an exhibition.
 They have recently appointed London-based multidisciplinary artist Yinka Ilori, MBE, as Artist in Residence in Kings Hill.